Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Expt. 1: Accuracy and Latency

+For Expt.
+1, our goal was to improve the accuracy and latency.
+We had \Sentinel as the control and \MetaRec as the test.
+The unit was 82k diffs in the Spring of 2022.
+As we can see in Table~\ref{tabExpt1Results}, the experiment achieved our goals.
+We also found that the reduced latency improved the number of clicks on recommendations because they were displayed sooner.
+We did not want to see reviewers rushing reviews and did not expect to see a drop in how long reviews took.

+In Table~\ref{tabAccuracy}, we see that the new model is much more {\it accurate} than \Sentinel.
+Looking at Top1 accuracy and Top3 accuracy we see 9.14 and 14.19 percentage point improvements, respectively, over \Sentinel.
+These results were statistically significant with $p \ll 0.01$.

 When comparing {\it latency} of the new model to \Sentinel, we see major wins in Table~\ref{tabLatency}.
 The 90th percentile latency decreased from 4.43s to 0.3s (a 14x improvement), and p99 latency decreased from 12.37s to 1.26s (a 9x improvement).
-This reduction in latency largely because our new model uses measures that are stored in a database and does not require blame information to be calculated on the fly.
+This reduces latency largely because our new model uses measures that are stored in a database and does not require blame information to be calculated on the fly.
+As noted before, we tracked this information in a dashboard outside our experimental framework and were unable to calculate statistical significance.
+However, from a developer's perspective the latency reduction of 14 times is substantial.

-We also see that diffs in the test condition have more {\it usage/clicks} of the suggested reviewer feature, with a 27.3\% increase in the number of diffs where a suggested employee reviewer was added using the recommender reviewer component on the diff review page, see Table~\ref{tabUsage}.
-As well as a 9\% increase in in the number of recommendations made.
-This is partially a result of higher accuracy predictions leading to more clicks as well as lower latency allowing authors to see the recommendations sooner.
+We also see that diffs in the test condition have more {\it clicks} of the suggested reviewer feature, with a 27.3\% increase in the number of diffs where a suggested reviewer was added using the recommender reviewer component on the diff review page, see Table~\ref{tabUsage}.